EnSoftCorp/AnalyzableAndroid/README.md

 5) Utilize Tom's OrganizeJava tool to crawl through the captured source and organize it in a unified folder structure

 6) Copy the organized source into an empty Eclipse Java project.
-Delete the JRE (and any other JARs) from the build path
+Delete the JRE (and any other JARs) from the build path.

-7) Iteratively fix compilation errors.
+7) Iteratively fix compilation errors

     - Correct imports using find/replace
     - Change method and field visibility where required